Ben Carson: College

-Carson's SAT college admission test scores ranked him somewhere in the low 90th percentile.
 He wanted to attend college farther away than his brother who was at the University of Michigan.
 Carson says he narrowed his college choices to Harvard or Yale but could only afford the $10 application fee to apply for only one of them.
 He said he decided to apply to Yale after seeing a team from Yale defeat a team from Harvard on the G.E.
 College Bowl television show.
 Carson was accepted by Yale and offered a full scholarship covering tuition, room and board.
-In 1973, Carson graduated with a B.A. degree in psychology from Yale "with a fairly respectable grade point average although far from the top of the class".
+In 1973, Carson graduated with a Bachelor of Arts degree in psychology from Yale "with a fairly respectable grade point average although far from the top of the class".

 Carson does not say in his books whether he received a college student deferment during the Vietnam War.
 He does say that his older brother, then a student at the University of Michigan, received a low number (26) in the first draft lottery in 1969 and was able to enlist in the Navy for four years instead of being drafted, whereas he received a high number (333) in the second draft lottery in 1970.
 Carson said he would have readily accepted his responsibility to fight had he been drafted, but he "identified strongly with the anti-war protesters and the revolutionaries" and enthusiastically voted for anti-war Democratic presidential candidate George McGovern in 1972.
-In his book, America the Beautiful (2012), Carson said: "The Vietnam War was, in retrospect, not a noble conflict.
+In his book, America the Beautiful (2012), Carson said, "The Vietnam War was, in retrospect, not a noble conflict.
 It brought shame to our nation because of both the outcome and the cause."

-In the summers following his high school graduation until his second year in medical school, Carson worked at a variety of jobs: as a clerk in the payroll office of Ford Motor Company, supervisor of a six-person crew picking up trash along the highway under a federal jobs program for inner-city students, a clerk in the mailroom of Young & Rubicam Advertising, assembling fender parts and inspecting back window louvers on the assembly line at Chrysler, a crane operator at Sennett Steel, and finally a radiology technician taking X-rays.
+In the summers after he graduated from high school until his second year in medical school, Carson worked at a variety of jobs: as a clerk in the payroll office of Ford Motor Company, supervisor of a six-person crew picking up trash along the highway under a federal jobs program for inner-city students, a clerk in the mailroom of Young & Rubicam Advertising, assembling fender parts and inspecting back window louvers on the assembly line at Chrysler, a crane operator at Sennett Steel, and finally a radiology technician taking X-rays.
 At Yale, Carson had a part-time job on campus as a student police aide.